Danielle serves as the accounting director to the association and the staff liaison to the Audit, Investment, and Independents Accounting Committees.

 Philip is a member of the Virginia State Bar and the District of Columbia Bar.
 He was awarded his J.D. from the College of William and Mary School of Law in Williamsburg, Virginia, and earned a B.A. in Political Science from Virginia Commonwealth University in Richmond, Virginia.

-Before joining AFSA in 2006, Celia worked in the Development Office at the Pontifical North American College, America’s seminary in Rome.
+Before joining AFSA, Celia worked in the Development Office at the Pontifical North American College, America’s seminary in Rome.
 She has a Bachelor of Arts in Politics from The Catholic University of America.

 Jenny oversees AFSA's Premier Partnership Program and overall Business Partner membership and marketing.
 This includes the marketing and sales of advertising, sponsorships, and expositions as well as the online Industry Resource Directory.